 1. Best For Bird Enthusiasts: Stonemaier Games Wingspan Board Game

 If you are a bird lover, watcher, or researcher, this single-player board game by Stonemaier Games can keep you occupied for hours.
-The Wingspan board game can be played solo or by up to five players.
-It is card-driven and involves strategic skills.
-Perfect for a solo game as well as easy to play, it is suitable for anyone above 14 years of age.
+The Wingspan board game design lets you play independently or with up to five players.
+This best-selling board game is card-driven and involves strategic skills.
+Perfect for a solo game as well as easy to play, this skill-building board game is suitable for anyone above 14 years of age.
 Start by drawing from distinct bird cards, where every single bird contains a complex combination in your many habitats, where you take actions.

 - Suitable for both beginner and advanced level players

 - High-quality cards and parts

 - Easy instructions and three rulebooks